What is hip pinning?

 The details of your hip pinning surgery will depend on the nature of the injury and

 the way your healthcare provider will do the surgery.
-An orthopedic surgeon and specialized
+An orthopedic surgeon with trained

-nurses will do the surgery.
-An anesthesiologist will make sure you don't feel pain
+assistants will do the surgery.
+An anesthesiologist will make sure you don't feel

-during the surgery.
+pain during the surgery.
 The surgery may take a few hours.
-Talk with your healthcare provider
+Talk with your healthcare

 or local anesthesia, you may also get medicine to make you feel relaxed and sleepy.